PatyHidalgo/PatyHidalgo.github.io/projects.md

   by co-locating wave energy with other blue economy markets, specifically offshore wind, seawater desalination, and aquaculture.
 By quantifying the benefits of co-location before the build-out of these assets, the technical, regulatory, and economic opportunities can be maximized.
-We propose an **in-depth national study of the techno-economic performance of wave and combined wind-wave farms for utility-scale grid connection and powering blue economy industries**, such as seawater desalination.
+We propose **the first in-depth national study of the techno-economic performance of wave and combined wind-wave farms for utility-scale grid connection and powering blue economy industries**, such as seawater desalination.
 This analysis has the potential to guide wave technology designs, stimulate the marine energy markets, and disrupt the national energy landscape.